pingcap/docs-cn/error-codes.md

     TiDB currently does not support using Sequence as the default value on newly added columns, and reports this error if you use it.

+* Error Number: 8248

+    The resource group already exists.
+This error is returned when a resource group is repeatedly created.

+* Error Number: 8249

+    The resource group does not exist.
+This error is returned when you modify or bind a resource group that does not exist.
+See [Create a resource group](/tidb-resource-control.md#create-a-resource-group).

+* Error Number: 8250

+    The complete error message is as follows:

+    `ERROR 8250 (HY000) : Resource control feature is disabled.
+Run "SET GLOBAL tidb_enable_resource_control='on'" to enable the feature`

+    This error is returned when you try to use the resource control feature but it is not enabled.
+You can turn on the global variable [`tidb_enable_resource_control`](/system-variables.md#tidb_enable_resource_control-new-in-v660) to enable resource control.

+* Error Number: 8251

+    The `Resource Control` component is initialized upon TiDB startup.
+The associated configuration is fetched from the `Resource Manager` on the server side of `Resource Control`.
+This error is returned if there is an error during this process.

+* Error Number: 8252

+    The complete error message is as follows:

+    `ERROR 8252 (HY000) : Exceeded resource group quota limitation`

+    This error is returned when the attempted consumption exceeds the resource group limit.
+This error is usually caused by a single transaction that is too large or too many concurrent transactions.
+You need to adjust the transaction size or reduce the number of concurrent clients.

 * Error Number: 9001

     The complete error message: `ERROR 9001 (HY000): PD Server Timeout`